Patrick941/Integrated-System-Design/lab3/PFarmer_lab3_p1.md

 The second way was to use the FFT function in matlab to find the frequency of the noise.
 This was done by taking the FFT of the audio file and then finding the frequency with the highest amplitude, this gave use the frequency of the tone which was then printed to terminal.

 #### Designing the FIR Filter
 After using the FIR filter designer tool in the previous step I decided to instead use the firpm function in matlab to design the filter after changing the specifications of the filter instead as this gave me the ability to iterate on the filter design much quicker.
 This also gave me the ability to take the identified tone frequency as a parameter in the calculation of the FIR filter specifications which would benefit code re-usability if ever repurposed.
-The final filter was designed with the following specifications:
+The final filter was a low pass filter and was designed with the following specifications:

 ```matlab
 samplingFrequency = 20000;